Homothallism

-Homothallic refers to the possession, within a single organism, of the resources to reproduce sexually; i.e., having male and female reproductive structures on the same thallus.
+In fungi and algae, homothallism refers to the condition in which a single individual or thallus carries the genetic determinants (i.e., both mating types or sexes) required to undergo sexual reproduction without the need for a distinct mating partner.
 The opposite sexual functions are performed by different cells of a single mycelium.

 It can be contrasted to heterothallic.

 It is often used to categorize fungi.
 In yeast, heterothallic cells have mating types a and α.
 An experienced mother cell (one that has divided at least once) will switch mating type every cell division cycle because of the HO allele.

 Sexual reproduction commonly occurs in two fundamentally different ways in fungi.
 These are outcrossing (in heterothallic fungi) in which two different individuals contribute nuclei to form a zygote, and self-fertilization or selfing (in homothallic fungi) in which both nuclei are derived from the same individual.
 Homothallism in fungi can be defined as the capability of an individual spore to produce a sexually reproducing colony when propagated in isolation.
 Homothallism occurs in fungi by a wide variety of genetically distinct mechanisms that all result in sexually reproducing cultures from a single cell.

 Among the 250 known species of aspergilli, about 36% have an identified sexual state.
 Among those Aspergillus species for which a sexual cycle has been observed, the majority in nature are homothallic (self-fertilizing).
 Selfing in the homothallic fungus Aspergillus nidulans involves activation of the same mating pathways characteristic of sex in outcrossing species, i.e. self-fertilization does not bypass required pathways for outcrossing sex but instead requires activation of these pathways within a single individual.
 Fusion of haploid nuclei occurs within reproductive structures termed cleistothecia, in which the diploid zygote undergoes meiotic divisions to yield haploid ascospores.